vlingo/vlingo-community/README.md

 ### How to become a contributor

 We want you the add value, and know you have value to contribute.
 Share what you are interest in by implement a new feature or fixing one or more bugs.
-We will give you commit access to the specific repository.

 [Check the contributor resources](#contributor-resources)